jenkinsci/git-plugin/README.md

   $ mvn -P enable-jacoco clean install jacoco:report
 ```

-Before submitting your change, review the findbugs output to
+Before submitting your change, review the spotbugs output to
-assure that you haven't introduced new findbugs warnings.
+assure that you haven't introduced new spotbugs warnings.

 ## Building the Plugin